Jesse-ngugi99/GROUP_8_PHASE_THREE/README.md

 ***
 ![alternative](./images/churn.png)
 ## BUSINESS OVERVIEW
 Telecom companies provide phone, internet, and mobile services.
 The industry keeps changing with new tech like 5G, higher customer expectations and stiff competition from related fields .
 The Telecom companies support many sectors such as e-commerce, fintech, and biotech, all of which depend on digital systems and data.
 Syriatel like many telecom companies has often faced  challenges such as customer churn where the clients cancel subscriptions and leave for competitors or even fraud.
-To stay competitive, the companies must solve problems quickly and use data to guide decision.
+To stay competative, the companies must solve problems quickly and use data to guide decision.

 ## BUSINESS PROBLEM
 Telecom companies like Syriatel, customer churn is a big risk to revenue and market share.
 Without knowing why customers leave, the company cannot act in time to keep them.
 The main goal of this project is to use the customer data to build a predictive model that identifies customers likely to leave, helping Syriatel improve retention, reduce revenue loss, and support long-term growth